hindu-comm/weblogs/manasataramgini/2017/08/2017-08-27_the-apparition-of-the-scottish-surgeon.md

 before present.
 Sadly we have lost the fossil and would not be able to say more for now.”

 The phantom: “That is certainly of some interest if true.
-Why\! it pertains exactly to what I wished tell old Charles a couple of days before I expired.”
+Why! it pertains exactly to what I wished tell old Charles a couple of days before I expired.”
 Somakhya: “Please make yourself comfortable and if you do not mind kindly tell us what was it that you wished to convey to your friend?”
-The phantom: “Ah\!
+The phantom: “Ah!
 It is a long yarn.
 Due to a persistent illness I left India and returned to Britain.
 It was then that I met my friend Charles who confided with me his thoughts on the origin of species.
 It shook me to the core and I was not sure for all its grandeur if it even had a